davidlerner96/IOT-robot-chaser/README.md

    - Implements the pure pursuit algorithm for tracking a moving target.
    - Includes mechanisms for smoother tracking and a simulation to visualize and refine the robot's movement logic.

+4. **Integration:**
+   - Combined the scripts to receive coordinates from the OptiTrack system, calculate the robot's motion using the pure pursuit algorithm, and send motion requests to the robot.

 ## Edge Cases

 - The robot attempts to reconnect to WiFi whenever the connection is lost.